lelou6666/nimbus-docs/phantom/webapp.rst

 You will also need your client key and validator key.
 From Hosted Enterprise Chef, you should have downloaded them when you set up your account and placed them in your .chef directory.
-If you haven't, you can generate a new client key on the Change Password page found under the Users menu on the `Organizations
+If you haven't, you can generate a new client key on the Reset Key page found under the Users menu on the `Organizations
 <https://manage.opscode.com/organizations>`_ page, and a new validator key on
 the `Organizations <https://manage.opscode.com/organizations>`_ page.